wh0/iswas/README.md

 **How did you come up with the image sizing and stuff?**

-The numbers are based on metrics from Nimbus Roman, which I think is supposed to be compatible with Helvetica.
+The numbers are based on metrics from Noto Sans, which is one of the free fonts that GitHub uses.
 Check me on that though.

 **Does -apple-system really work in an img SVG?**